A JOURNEY FROM APATHY TO HOPE

 Hike the Divide presents a spectrum of approach to climate solutions, including grassroots community organizing, land restoration to store CO2 in soil, civil disobedience and more.
 The film explores the intersectionality of climate change and its root causes with other justice issues and systems of oppression.

-One man's journey reminds us what we are capable of, what we stand to lose, and how little we need to thrive; a host of diverse and powerful voices unite not only to pick us up off the floor, but also to shove us out the door to build a better future.
+Connor's journey reminds us what we are capable of, what we stand to lose, and how little we need to thrive; a host of diverse and powerful voices unite not only to pick us up off the floor, but also to shove us out the door to build a better future.

 A Conversation about Climate Action on the Continental Divide Trail

 My name is Connor DeVane.
-I feel like I’m constantly reeling, due to an inability to stop myself from keeping up with the sleepless circus that is our national news cycle — maybe you can relate.
+I feel like I’m constantly reeling, unable to stop myself from keeping up with the sleepless circus that is our national news cycle — maybe you can relate.
 Though it’s certainly gotten worse since January of 2017, it’s not a new experience for me.
 Reading about the disruption of our planet's natural systems, the extraction and consumption that drive this destruction, and the political climate that allows it is a source of despair for many people, myself included.
 In many ways, it's counterproductive.
-It can feel as if all the stories we tell about our changing climate weigh us down into apathy, hopelessness.
+It can feel as if the stories we tell about our changing climate weigh us down into apathy, hopelessness.

 Hike The Divide is a storytelling project that answers: YES!
 HOPE IS RIGHT HERE!